Malcolm Danare: Career

 From 2004 to 2006, Malcolm recurred in the hit CBS series CSI: Miami playing the villain Ned Ostroff.

 In 2008, Malcolm wrote the critically acclaimed play, In Heat.

 In 2014, Malcolm starred in Smothered, a horror farce directed by John Schneider.
-He co-starred in American Justice, a crime drama, and The Martini Shot, a wacky comedy.
+He co-starred in American Justice, a crime drama, and The Martini Shot, a 2023 drama film directed by Stephen Wallis.

 In addition to acting, Danare has also recently discovered he has a knack for producing.
 He produced several films set to be released in 2016: The Summerland Project, a futuristic science fiction piece; The Taker, a modern-day horror film; and WTF (World Thumb-Wrestling Federation), a comedy spoof.
 He also co-starred in the latter two.

 As a voiceover actor, Malcolm currently plays Kipling in the hit cartoon series Monster High.
 He is also the voice of Tiny in Nickelodeon's Ever After High.